 \section{Abstract}

-The behavior of crosslinking polymer solutions as they transition from liquid-like to solid-like material in flow determines success or failure in several applications, from 3D printing to oil recovery in the earth's subsurface to a wide variety of biological flows.
+The behavior of crosslinking polymer solutions as they transition from liquid-like to solid-like material in flow determines success or failure in several applications.
 Dilute polymer solutions flow easily, while concentrated polymers or crosslinked polymer gels can clog pores, nozzles, or channels.
-We have recently uncovered and described a third regime of flow dynamics in polymers that occurs when crosslinking happens during flow: intermittent flows.
-In a model system of alginate and calcium meeting at a Y-shaped junction in a microfluidic channel, a persistent and regular pattern of intermittent flow occurs when driven at a constant volume flow rate.
-At the junction, calcium crosslinks alginate to form an alginate gel, which subsequently deposits on the channel wall.
-As gel continues to deposit, it obstructs the channel, causing the driving pressure to increase to maintain a constant flow rate.
-At a critical pressure, corresponding to a critical shear stress, the fluid pulls the gel from the wall, removing the gel from the device and resulting in a clear channel.
-The gel deposit begins again, and the process then repeats as long as flow continues.
-Chemical concentrations and flow rate control both the frequency of ablation and the critical shear stress required to ablate the adhered gel.
-In this work, we provide an analytical framework to quantitatively describe the intermittent behavior as a result of diffusively driven deposition in a high Peclet number flow where convection dominates.
+We have recently described a third regime of flow dynamics in polymers that occurs when crosslinking happens during flow: persistent intermittency.
+When a dilute alginate solution meets calcium at a Y-shaped microfluidic junction, a persistent and regular pattern of gel deposition and ablation emerges when driven at a constant volumetric flow rate.
+Chemical concentrations and flow rate control both the gel deposition and critical shear stress required to ablate the adhered gel.
+In this work, we provide an analytical framework to quantitatively describe the intermittent behavior as resulting from diffusively driven deposition in a high Peclet number flow.
 Fitting the experimental data shows that higher component concentrations lead to more efficient deposition and more swollen gels.
 Increasing the flow rate increases the deposition rate, but the resulting gels are much less swollen.
 Ablation occurs when applied shear stresses overcome either the adhesive energy of the gel or its yield stress.
 The shear stress required at ablation decreases with increased component concentrations.
-By correlating the results of the model with bulk rheology measurements, we find that deposition efficiency increases with the stiffness of the gel formed in flow.
+By correlating the results of the analytical analysis with bulk rheology measurements, we find that deposition efficiency increases with the stiffness of the gel formed in flow.
 Softer gels withstand higher shear stresses before ablation.
 Both deposition efficiency and gel stiffness increase in flow conditions nearing complete clogging.